3beca/cep/README.md

 Rules of type sliding or tumbling have a group expression that will be evaluated in a time window.

-The sintax has been inspired by mongodb aggregate group expression language.
+The syntax has been inspired by mongodb aggregate group expression language.
 The grouping operators supported are the following:

 |Operator|Description|Examples|
 |--------|-----------|--------|